PyottDesign/Statial-b/3d_printables/README.md

 # NOTE
 STL, Lychee and Formlabs files contain most recent versions of all parts.
-Previous versions are saved as individual zipped STL files in /archive/ folder.
+Extras folder with cutting jig and parts for left handed builds are in STL Statial-b_STL_SBv10.zip.
+Previous versions of parts are saved as individual zipped STL files in /archive/ folder.
 <br/><br/>

 # CHANGELOG